 Formula1 allows fabrication of ESD parts using existing laser-based SLA, DLP, LCD and other resin-based additive manufacturing processes—all without compromising mechanical performance.
 Formula1-enhanced items have significant improvements, including:

 - No carbon trails

 - No need for continuous resin mixing

 Mechnano’s CNT-based Formula1 brings enormous potential to additive manufacturing and is already sparking conversations.
-It will bring dramatic changes to industries including aerospace, defense, and electronics manufacturing systems, as they turn to additive manufacturing to optimize R&D, operations, and production.
+It will bring dramatic changes to industries including communications and electronics manufacturing systems, as they turn to additive manufacturing to optimize R&D, operations, and production.